Federica-Martinelli/20598/README.md

-# 20598 - FinTech for NGOs
+NGOs Smart Contract - 20598

 ## Getting Started
-For this university project we implemented a smart contract with the aim of applying blockchain technology to the NGO world.
+For this university project we implemented a smart contract with the aim of applying blockchain technology to the NGO world as a group assignment for the Bocconi University course Fintech and Blockchains - 20598.

 The main purpose is to combat fraud and increase people's trust in NGOs.